Best budget cycling computers 2026: Track your ride without the big price tag

 Reasons to avoid

-Read more in our review of the Beeline Velo 2.
+For all of the details, read our review of the Beeline Velo 2.

 How to choose the best budget cycling computers

-- How much you want to spend: Cycling computers can be a big investment; heck, that's why we've put this guide together, to show that sometimes the simpler options might work better for your budget.
+- How much do you want to spend?
+Cycling computers can be a big investment; heck, that's why we've put this guide together, to show that sometimes the simpler options might work better for your budget.
 We've included computers up to £250 in this guide, but if your budget is bigger, have a look at our best bike computers guide to see what else is out there.

 - How important is battery life?
 Some offer 10 hours, others claim 100 hours, and those without rechargeable batteries offer even more battery life.
 But depending on how much you ride and what you want the computer for will help you to decide if battery life is key.